-If you are surfing through this spirit animal list, most of you are definitely aware of its basic concept.
+If you are surfing through this spirit animal list or animals and their meanings, most of you are definitely aware of its basic concept.
 For the ones who are not, here’s a quick background:

 Spirit animals are divine pilots on your journey of life.
 It relates to you with its unique skills and characteristics and manifests itself to help you overcome the challenges on your spiritual walk.